thomas-darling/gulp-translate/readme.md

 Aurelia and Angular templates are supported out of the box, meaning that any HTML-like content in binding expressions will not mess up the HTML parsing, and other template languages can be easily added.
 The plugin is highly configurable and versatile - see the examples in this readme and in the repository.

-You may also want to look at the plugins:
+You may also want to look at:

+* [translation-loader](https://www.npmjs.com/package/translation-loader) for using this workflow and tooling in a Webpack build process, without a dependency on Gulp.

 * [gulp-tree-filter](https://www.npmjs.com/package/gulp-tree-filter) for filtering files based on include and exclude globs defined in config files located within the folder tree.
 Use this to e.g. prevent localizable content from being extracted from unfinished features.